sean-parent/notebook/better-code-class/02-types.md

 <!-- #region slideshow={"slide_type": "fragment"} -->
 - Because every object exists in memory, it's representation can be hashed
 - Representationally equal objects imply equal hashes, not the converse
-- the standard allows you to specialize `std::hash<>` for your type
+- The standard allows you to specialize `std::hash<>` for your type
 - The standard does not provide a `hash_combine()` function or a tuple hash
 - [Boost provides both](https://www.boost.org/doc/libs/1_75_0/doc/html/hash.html) which can be used with `std::tie()` to easily provide a hash function
 <!-- #endregion -->